craimasjien/civ7-craimasjiens-mod-pack/readme.md

 ## Abouts

 ### About me
-I'm Bryan, a 33 year old engineering manager at a SaaS company.
-I used to be a developer (mobile apps, web apps, REST APIs) before I started my career as a manager.
-I still love fiddling around with code from now and then.
+I'm Bryan, a 33-year-old engineering manager at a SaaS company.
+Before transitioning into management, I worked as a developer, building mobile apps, web apps, and REST APIs.
+I still enjoy tinkering with code from time to time.

 ### About the mod
-This mod was born from my dissatisfaction with the state the game launched in.
-A friend of mine and myself found ourselves frustrated with seemingly little oversights by Firaxis.
-When I found out the stack for modding was built around HTML, CSS and JavaScript I decided that I could probably fix the things I don't like, and help the community in the process.
+This mod was born out of my dissatisfaction with the state of the game at launch.
+A friend and I found ourselves frustrated by what seemed like minor oversights by Firaxis.
+When I discovered that the modding framework was built around HTML, CSS, and JavaScript, I realized I could probably fix the things I didn't like—and help the community in the process.